-- Covering the annual operating expense for feeding babies and young children through Winnipeg Harvest.
+- Covering the annual operating expense of feeding babies and young children through Winnipeg Harvest.

-- Expanding programs where needed to include nutritional programs to families, day cares and schools.
-Hunger is more than not having an empty stomach.
-Hunger means not getting daily nutrition to lead a fully active, productive and healthy life.
+- Expanding programs where needed to include nutritional programs for families, daycares and schools.
+Hunger is more than having an empty stomach, hunger means not getting daily nutrition to lead a fully active, productive and healthy life.

-- Providing awareness to the unacceptable situation with babies, infants and young children going hungry in our city and province.
+- Providing awareness of the unacceptable situation with babies, infants and young children going hungry in our city and province.

 - Creating an endowment fund with additional funds so we can stand up and say, “No baby, infant, or child will ever go to bed hungry in Winnipeg and Manitoba!”

 - Raising a minimum of $200,000 each year to cover Winnipeg Harvest’s annual cash operating cost of $200,000 for the purchase of baby food and formula.
 With the additional funds, create an endowment fund to address this need well into the future.